 The ALLIANCE: Advancing together in Allergy Care initiative is designed to support clinicians from primary care and specialist backgrounds on:

-The ALLIANCE: Advancing together in allergy care – Module 1 Testing For and Diagnosing Allergic Disease, made available on https://allianceallergy.com/ and organized by PCM Scientific, is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
+The ALLIANCE: Advancing together in allergy care – Module 1 Testing For and Diagnosing Allergic Disease and ALLIANCE Module 2 –Component-resolved Diagnostics for Allergic Disease”, made available on https://allianceallergy.com/ and organised by PCM Scientific, is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.

 Each medical specialist should claim only those credits that he/she actually spent in the educational activity.
 The EACCME is an institution of the European Union of Medical Specialists (UEMS).
 Only those e-learning materials that are displayed on the UEMS EACCME website have formally been accredited.